Terms and Conditions: Registration and Citizenship Service

 - It is your responsibility to complete the legal preliminaries (give notice) correctly and in time for your ceremony.

-- If you are referred to the Home Office under the Referral and Investigation Scheme (Immigration Act 2014), Wandsworth Registration and Nationality Service will not be held responsible for any resulting delay, cancellation, or financial loss.
+- If you are referred to the Home Office under the Referral and Investigation Scheme (Immigration Act 2014), Wandsworth Registration and Citizenship Service will not be held responsible for any resulting delay, cancellation, or financial loss.

 - If at any point it is alleged that a legal impediment exists, it is the duty of the attending registrar to investigate.
-Wandsworth Registration and Nationality Service will not be held responsible for any resulting delay, cancellation, or financial loss.
+Wandsworth Registration and Citizenship Service will not be held responsible for any resulting delay, cancellation, or financial loss.

 - It is a criminal offence to enter into a marriage to facilitate a stay in the UK.
-If your ceremony does not proceed due to UK Visa and Immigration intervention, Wandsworth Registration and Nationality Service will not be held responsible for any resulting delay, cancellation, or financial loss.
+If your ceremony does not proceed due to UK Visa and Immigration intervention, Wandsworth Registration and Citizenship Service will not be held responsible for any resulting delay, cancellation, or financial loss.

 - Both parties must be at the ceremony venue no later than 15 minutes before the start time.
 In the event of late arrival your ceremony will need to be rebooked and the full fee will apply.
 The registrars will have other ceremonies to attend and will not allow the lateness of one party impact upon another ceremony.